celo-org/celo-proposals/CIPs/cip-draft_mnemonic_correction.md

 | 24 | 18 |            190 |                          3 |                            6 |
 | 24 | 21 |            223 |                          1 |                            3 |

+Note that the entropy available for a given `N` and `K` is slightly less (up to 4 bits) than a comparable BIP-39 phrase with `K` words.
+This is because of the reduction in message space given the requirement that the resulting phrase much have a valid BIP-39 checksum.

 #### Generation

 Generation of a compliant mnemonic phrase with error correction may be done as follows: